 Bundle with other services

 Consider bundling your internet plan with your TV or phone services.
-You’ll pay more each month for internet, but your overall bills will decrease.
-Plus, some bundled plans exclude upfront installation and equipment fees.
+You’ll pay more each month for the internet, but your overall bills will decrease.
+Plus, some bundled plans waive upfront installation and equipment fees.

 Pay attention to overages

 If you are charged extra because of excessive internet use, you might want to cut back the hours spent streaming Netflix.
 Pay attention to your monthly bills and be aware of additional overage fees.
 Then, do what you can to minimize them.